tommituura/sandbagger-estimator/README.md

-that is not supposed to be taken at face value; rather, it is meant to be used to give rough estimate whether or not it is worth it to look closer at a given player's games to decide whether the player is intentionally losing games to inflate his/her rank.
+that is not supposed to be taken at face value; rather, it is meant to be used to give rough estimate whether or not it is worth it to look closer at a given player's games to decide whether the player is intentionally losing games to deflate his/her rank.
 Most importantly, it relies on a computer program (currently using GNUGo) to judge the "real" result of a game, which sets a limit to its reliability.